dbharbin/streaming-radio/README.md

 * Create a scanner.
 Some starting code can be found for this in the community.
 * Punch through your firewall and stream to the internet.
 * Build your DragonBoard 820c from source.
-* Integrate the SDR into a bigger IVI demo on AGL
 * others?